-- (a) An area shall be made available at the place where any meeting of Council is to take place for members of the public and representatives of the media to attend the meeting and as many members of the public as reasonably can be accommodated in that area shall be permitted to attend the meeting. - (b) When the Council is sitting in Closed Session, the public and representatives of the media shall be excluded. - (c) The resolution that Council proceed into Closed Session must specify the nature of the matters to be considered and these matters must be in accordance with Section 275 Local Government Regulation 2012.
-The Chairperson may direct any persons improperly present to withdraw immediately.
-Council must not make a resolution (other than a procedural resolution) in a closed session.
-Council must resolve to move out of closed session so that a resolution can be passed on the matters considered in Closed Session.
+- (a) An area shall be made available at the place where any meeting of Council is to take place for members of the public and representatives of the media to attend the meeting and as many members of the public as reasonably can be accommodated in that area shall be permitted to attend the meeting. - (b) When the Council is sitting in Closed Session, the public and representatives of the media shall be excluded. - (d) Where a resolution is passed that Council proceed into Closed Session in accordance with section 6.11.6 above, the Chairperson may direct any persons improperly present to withdraw immediately.